 Danièle Djamila Amrane-Minne

 Danièle Minne joined the struggle when she was 17, going underground under the nom de guerre of ''Djamila''.
 Minne was considered a woman combatant in the Algerian War known as a fidayat.
-She "planted at least two bombs during the Battle of Algeris, and joined the maquis in wilaya 3 in 1957".
+She "planted at least two bombs during the Battle of Algiers, and joined the maquis in wilaya 3 in 1957".
 A historian, Alistair Horne, described one of Minne's missions:

-"The targets were the Otomatic, a favourite students's bar on the Rue Michelet; the Cafeteria opposite (second time over) and the Coq-Hardi, a popular brasserie…placed in the ladies' lavatory, Daniéle Minne's bomb in the Otomatic seriously injured a young girl and several others".
+"The targets were the Otomatic, a favourite students's bar on the Rue Michelet; the Cafeteria opposite (second time over) and the Coq-Hardi, a popular brasserie…placed in the ladies' lavatory, Daniéle Minne's bomb in the Otomatic seriously injured a young girl and several others".Arrested and jailed in December 1956, she was sentenced, on 4 December 1957, to 7 years in prison by a juvenile tribunal.

 Freed after independence in 1962, she wrote a PhD dissertation on the participation of Algerian women in the war, based on interviews with eighty-eight women between 1978 and 1986; the dissertation was later published as a book, ''Des femmes dans la guerre d’Algérie'' (Karthala, Paris).
 The book was the basis for the film ''Algeria: Women at War'' by Parminder Vir.